Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Event concealment Formulation

-From Definition 1, a fault is said to be diagnosable if it can be detected within a finite number of observable events after its occurrence.
-In order to detect the fault accurately, one should ensure that the fault can be detected for {\em any} execution after the occurrence of the fault.
-When considering a secret event, once it gets revealed under {\em some} execution after its occurrence, it means that the privacy of the system has been compromised (since there is a possibility for the secrecy of the event to be compromised).
+From Definition \ref{diagnosability}, a fault is said to be diagnosable if it can be detected within a finite number of observable events after its occurrence.
+In order to detect the fault accurately, one should ensure that the fault can be detected for {\em any} (long enough) execution after its occurrence.
+When considering a secret event, once it gets revealed under {\em some} execution after its occurrence, we say that the privacy of the system has been compromised (since there is a possibility for the secrecy of the event to be compromised).
 Thus, there is clearly an inverse relationship between event diagnosis and event concealment.
 However, the two notions are not exactly the opposite of each other as clarified by the following proposition.
-For the sake of comparison, we assume that the set of secret events is exactly the same as the set of fault events, i.e., the set of particular events $E_p=E_S=E_f$.
+For the sake of comparison, we assume that the set of secret events is exactly the same as the set of fault events, i.e., the set of particular events is $E_p=E_S=E_f$ (again, we focus on a single type of secret/fault events).